banisterious/obsidian-canvas-roots/docs/planning/event-person-property-consolidation.md

 This duality creates complexity in:
 - Base templates (requires formula to coalesce both properties)
 - Importers (must decide which property to populate)
+- Services (must check both properties when filtering/reading)
 - User understanding (which property to use when?)

 **Goal:** Consolidate to a single `persons` array property that works for all events.

+**Decision:** Keep `persons` as the property name (not `participants`) since:
+- Matches existing usage in the codebase
+- The base template already uses `participant` as a *formula* name, so renaming to `participants` would cause confusion

 ---